Working as a Soil Scientist [NOC 2115]

 The BC Institute of Agrologists recommends that soil scientists new to Canada first search for work in a lab with a senior agrologist to gain experience with BC’s soil and local issues.

-You can learn more about qualifying to work as an agrologist from the BCIA.
+You can learn more about qualifying to work as an agrologist from:

 You’ll find job advertisements in local newspapers, trade journals, and electronic sources, as well as through professional association publications.